 - 5 1/2 cups of water (divided, chlorine-free)

-- 1 tbsp culture (optional, see notes)
+- 1 Tbsp culture (optional, see section above for details)

 - Soak the millet in 2 cups of water for 24 hours.
 This will soften the millet and start the fermentation process.